Terms and conditions for Plusnet Business Services

-- In arrears for usage (excluding inclusive usage charges), connection and any other non-recurring charges.
-Where possible the charges will appear on The Customer's next bill but sometimes there may be a delay.
+4.5.2. in arrears for usage (excluding inclusive usage charges), connection and any other non-recurring charges.
+Where possible the charges will appear on the Customer's next bill but sometimes there may be a delay.

 4.8 As part of its credit management procedures, Plusnet may at any time:

-- Carry out a credit vet of The Customer.
+4.8.2. carry out a credit check of the Customer.
 The Customer agrees to provide Plusnet with any information Plusnet may reasonably require for this.

 4.9 Payment is due on the date specified on the bill, unless otherwise stated in the Service schedule.